j-schmied/car-toolkit/README.md

 #### Examples

-* `./CANAttack.py -i vcan0 -m vcan1`: Standardkonfiguration mit virtuellen Bussen
+* `./CANAttack.py -i vcan0 -m vcan1`: default configuration using two virtual CAN interfaces
-* `./CANAttack.py -i can0 -m vcan1`: Benutzung eines physischen CAN-Interface mit vcan1 als MITM Bus
+* `./CANAttack.py -i can0 -m vcan1`: using one physical CAN interface (can0) with vcan1 as MITM bus
-* `./CANAttack.py -p 0x001`: Priority ID ist 0x001
+* `./CANAttack.py -p 0x001`: Priority ID is 0x001
-* `./CANAttack.py -c COM9`: OBDLink SX benutzt COM-Port 9
+* `./CANAttack.py -c COM9`: OBDLink SX uses COM-Port 9

 ### CANReverse